-- > Growing demand for seafood - > Growing environmental awareness - > 70% of respondents have knowledge about aquaculture. - ➤ 60% of respondents consume aquaculture products about 2 to 3 times a week, compared to 15% who consume products 0 to 1 times a week - Regarding the marine products they consume, 76% say they are products from marine aquaculture - > 75% of the people surveyed believe that it is a sustainable activity for the environment - Specialized R&D centres and large research capacity
+- ✓ Spain has a long tradition of fishing and seafood consumption and a growing demand for seafood, which can be leveraged to promote the social acceptance of aquaculture. - ✓ Growing environmental awareness. - √ 70% of respondents have knowledge about aquaculture. - √ 60% of respondents consume aquaculture products about 2 to 3 times a week, compared to 15% who consume products 0 to 1 times a week. - ✓ Regarding the marine products they consume, 76% say they are products from marine aquaculture. - √ 75% of the people surveyed believe that it is a sustainable activity for the environment. - ✓ Spain is a leader in aquaculture research and innovation, there are specialized R&D centres and large research capacity.

-- > Combination of offshore renewable energies and offshore shellfish production (although it is currently impossible in Finistere) - New planification plan - Local distribution channel - Combination of fisheries activities and aquaculture - > Inclusion of citizen and stakeholder's participation in spatial planning - Creation of Breizhmer, a new organisation gathering all the professional (aquaculture/fish farmers) in order to defend together their activities
+- ✓ Combination of offshore renewable energies and offshore shellfish production (although it is currently impossible in Finisterre). - ✓ New planification plan. - ✓ Local distribution channel. - ✓ Combination of fisheries activities and aquaculture. - ✓ Inclusion of citizen and stakeholder's participation in spatial planning. - ✓ Creation of Breizhmer, a new organisation gathering all the professional (aquaculture/fish farmers) in order to defend together their activities.

-- Employment potential in Coastal Communities
+- ✓ Employment potential in Coastal Communities.

-- Significant Export potential

-- Significant Export potential
+- ✓ Significant Export potential.

-- Global demand for high-quality seafood

-- Global demand for high-quality seafood
+- ✓ Global demand for high-quality seafood.

-- > Off-shore aquaculture sites
+- ✓ Off-shore aquaculture sites.

-- Cost/efficiency benefits from consolidation
+- ✓ Cost/efficiency benefits from consolidation.

-- Underutilised aquaculture sites
+- ✓ Underutilised aquaculture sites.

-- Land and sea based nursery sites
+- ✓ Land and sea-based nursery sites.

-- Market gaps (e.g. oysters)
+- ✓ Market gaps (e.g. oysters).

-- Development of shellfish hatcheries
+- ✓ Development of shellfish hatcheries.

-- Novel species and niche products
+- ✓ Novel species and niche products.

-- Use of Financial instruments
+- ✓ Use of Financial instruments.

-- Research increased from current levels - Rapid increase in knowledge exchange between stakeholders consumers, producers, funders, regulators and researchers
+- ✓ Research increased from current levels

+- ✓ Rapid increase in knowledge exchange between stakeholders consumers, producers, funders, regulators and researchers

-- > Improve public perception
+- ✓ Improve public perception

-- Robust political commitment to industry with financial backing
+- ✓ Robust political commitment to industry with financial backing

-- Number of differing topics
+- ✓ Number of differing topics

-3.4.
+6.4.
 Threats